civicteam/spl-governance-plugin-boilerplate/README.md

 To start using the addin, make a governance proposal with the spl-governance realm authority to:
-1. Deploy an instance of the voter-stake-registry.
+1. Deploy an instance of the plugin-boilerplate.
 2. Create a registrar for the realm with the `CreateRegistrar` instruction.
 3. Add voting token mints to the registrar by calling the `ConfigureVotingMint` instruction as often as desired.